Tutorial #1 (Getting Started)

 Click the icon on the right in the group of 3 icons at the top of JammText.
 This will set the display to banner mode.
 Move the JammText display app to the screen you want to place the banner on, then double click it to make it full screen.
 Wait a few seconds.
 JammText will transition into the banner overlay and remain there.

-Be sure to adjust your video DJ software settings to disable always on top settings (see Adjusting video DJ software above) if you are using JammText with video DJ software.
+Be sure to adjust your video DJ software settings to disable always on top settings (see Adjusting video DJ software) if you are using JammText with video DJ software.

 Message banner.
 Messages and pictures are shown here.
 The message is shown in the banner.
 Longer messages will scroll.
 Above the banner, a gray overlay shows the sender, the time of the message and the number or hashtag used.
 If the message has a picture, the picture appears as another overlay above the banner.

 Instructional banner.
-JammText instructs the audience to text, tweet, or tag on Instagram.
-These messages are shown in red.
+JammText instructs the audience to text, tweet, or email.

 Montage banner.
 JammText shows banners from your montage.
 These images are held on screen for 5 seconds each.